-- 1. If your segment is a powerline.segments.Segment and used arguments are scattered over multiple methods powerline.segments.Segment.argspecobjs() should be overridden in subclass to tell powerline-lint which objects should be inspected for arguments. - 2.
-If your segment takes some arguments that are never listed, but accessed via kwargs.get() or you cannot use previous function for whatever reason powerline.segments.Segment.additional_args() should be overridden in subclass. - 3.
-If you are expecting user to use one name for multiple segments which cannot be linked to the segment function automatically by powerline-lint (e.g. because there are no instances of the segments in question in the default configuration) you should use powerline.lint.checks.register_common_name().
+- If segment is a powerline.segments.Segment instance and used arguments are scattered over multiple methods powerline.segments.Segment.argspecobjs() should be overridden in subclass to tell powerline-lint which objects should be inspected for arguments. - 2.
+If segment takes some arguments that are never listed, but accessed via kwargs.get() or previous function cannot be used for whatever reason powerline.segments.Segment.additional_args() should be overridden in subclass. - 3.
+If user is expected to use one name for multiple segments which cannot be linked to the segment function automatically by powerline-lint (e.g. because there are no instances of the segments in question in the default configuration) powerline.lint.checks.register_common_name() function should be used.